DSpace/RestContract/collections.md

 * OAI_ERROR
 * UNKNOWN_ERROR

-The metadata_config_id can be one of the ids from [Harvesting metadata configuration Endpoints](harvestermetadata.md)
+The metadata_config_id can be one of the ids from the [Harvester Metadata Endpoint](harvestermetadata.md)

 A sample json response: